theoliverlear/Style-Guide/Style Guide/Introduction.md

-err vs tErr where one terminates and the other does not capitalizing all of url as when its a simple string it can be lower (camel case) whereas an object URL would be upper the value of verbosity (repition legitimizes) and the value of terseness or succinct reiterate without repeating shorter is not always better
+err vs tErr where one terminates and the other does not capitalizing all of url as when its a simple string it can be lower (camel case) whereas an object URL would be upper the value of verbosity (repetition legitimizes) and the value of terseness or succinct reiterate without repeating shorter is not always better